gingerbeardman/gingerbeardman.github.io/_posts/2019/2019-05-11-back-in-time-vintage-maps-of-akihabara.md

 The digital download versions of Kosapi's Akiba Map were updated until around 2001, when I guess easy access to the internet made offline maps like this somewhat less useful.

 But the FileMaker Pro database is interesting, as it can still be loaded and viewed on modern macOS.
-When I loaded it into FileMaker Pro 11 — a vintage Trial version from 2010 that _just about_ manages to run on macOS 10.13.6 — the database was converted to a more modern format that I've attached to this post (download _akibamapti.fp7_ below).
+Using a vintage Trial version of FileMaker Pro 11 from 2010 which _just about_ manages to run on macOS 10.13.6 — the database can be converted to a more modern format.
 You can click around hyperlinks to navigate and view business details in a very CD-ROM kind of way.

-Anyway, I did a bunch of image grabbing and assembling to put together this large 27.8 megapixel version of the map (download _akiba-2001_ below):
+Anyway, I did a bunch of image grabbing and assembling to put together this large 27.8 megapixel version of the map (click the image below):

 [![PNG](/images/posts/akihabara-2001.png)](/images/posts/akihabara-2001.png)

 ----

-### 1999–2009
+### Aside: 1999–2009

 For 10 years, an interactive online map was published by Impress Corporation under the title of _AKIBA PC Hotline!_ It's similar to _Kosapi's Akiba Map_ and arguably better made.